rwengine/openrw/CONTRIBUTING.md

+## Who can contribute?
+OpenRW is a community driven project, we are open to contributions from anyone who cares to submit a pull request.
+Members of the community can provide their input on reviewing open pull requests to make sure the changes work for them.
+Once a pull request has been vetted, a member with the appropriate rights will accept it into the code base.

+GitHub moderation privileges may be granted to active contributors who display a good ability to moderate in their issues and pull requests.

+## See what's happening
+Make sure to drop into the IRC channel #openrw on chat.freenode.net for discussion about features in development.

 ## How to contribute
-If you can write source code to implement missing features or fix bugs, changes can be submitted for review via github's pull requests system.
+If you can write source code to implement missing features or fix bugs, changes can be submitted for review via GitHub's pull requests system.

-If you aren't able to contibute source code, we are also happy to see improved documentation of the expected behaviour on sites like the gtamodding wiki.
+If you aren't able to contribute source code, we are also happy to see improved documentation of the expected behaviour on sites like the gtamodding wiki.
 Improving this documentation makes it easier to implement the correct behaviour.